 TIMOTHY HERZER, AIA

-Principal, Director of Historic Preservation Specialty Practice, Architect
+Principal, Historic Preservation Practice Director, Senior Architect

 Since starting at GH2 in 2004, Timothy has provided exceptional design and service to each client he works with.
 He has worked on a variety of new construction and renovation projects—including municipal, historic preservation, equine, education, office, and recreation facilities.
 Timothy is passionate about preserving history in our significant structures by restoration and rehabilitation through adaptive re-use.
 He specializes in building envelope design and analysis for both new and historic structures.